-The growing list of nearly 700 rural women volunteers is a testament to the generosity and hard work of so many women who are publicly appreciated by their community as part of this project.
+The growing list of more than 800 rural women volunteers is a testament to the generosity and hard work of so many women who are publicly appreciated by their community as part of this project.
 We hope the annual Honour Roll will improve recognition of the important and diverse roles women volunteers play as key participants within NSW rural communities and that their stories will encourage others to take on volunteering roles.

-Nominating a rural woman for the Hidden Treasures Honour Roll is a great way to celebrate rural women from across New South Wales who give so much of their time to improving our communities and neighbourhoods.
+Nominating a rural woman for the Hidden Treasures Honour Roll is a great way to celebrate rural women from across NSW who give so much of their time to improving our communities and neighbourhoods.
 You can nominate a friend, family member, colleague, community worker - any rural woman who you believe makes your community a better place to live.

 To nominate a Hidden Treasures volunteer you simply need to complete the Nomination Form and tell us a short 'story' about why your nominee is worthy.
 All rural women nominated will be included in the Honour Roll.
-All rural women nominated will be included in the 2016 Honour Roll to be launched at the annual NSW Rural Women’s Gathering in Broken Hill, 28-30 October.
+All rural women nominated will be included in the 2017 Honour Roll to be launched at the annual NSW Rural Women’s Gathering in Narrandera on 27-29 October.

 NB: Nominations will only be accepted for NSW rural women.
 'Rural' is defined as anyone living outside the larger metropolitan centres of Sydney, Newcastle and Wollongong.

-Please check our Hidden Treasures Listing (DOCX, 57.85 KB) to ensure the person you wish to nominate has not been nominated previously.
+Please check our Hidden Treasures Listing to ensure the person you wish to nominate has not been nominated previously.

 For more information contact the Rural Women’s Network on 02 6391 3612 or email: email@example.com

 The purpose of life is to be useful, to be honourable, to be compassionate, to have it make some difference that you have lived and lived well. - RALPH WALDO EMERSON